lovekobe11/AgentHarness11/README.md

 ## Why this matters for Cloudera

-This harness can be connected to any LLM endpoint (including Cloudera AI Inference) by swapping the `OpenAI` client.
-Tools can be scaled to Cloudera data services (e.g., SQL query via Hive, Spark job submission).
+This harness can be connected to any LLM endpoint by swapping the `OpenAI` client.